April 4, 2020

 W. St. John Garwood and W. St. John Garwood, Jr. Centennial Chair Professor of Government, University of Texas Law School

-Kathy and Lawrence Ashe Professor of Law, Georgia State University College of Law
+Ashe Family Chair Professor of Law, Georgia State University College of Law

 Exempting churches, synagogues, and mosques from the generally applicable quarantine laws is a terrible mistake, a misreading of the Constitution as well as awful public policy.